Purim a Jewish Holiday

-Purim is a two day event beginning at sundown on the fourteenth day of Adar, the twelve month of the Jewish calendar.
+Purim is a two-day event beginning at sundown on the fourteenth day of Adar, the twelve months of the Jewish calendar.

-Every race and religion has their solemn and their festive holidays.
-Purim is the most festive of the Jewish Holidays.
+Every race and religion have solemn and festive holidays.
+Purim is the most festive of the Jewish holidays.
 Children dress in costumes and people give gifts.
-Usually solemn synagogues are turned into festive arenas.
-Children shake noise makers called “Graggers”.
+Usually, solemn synagogues are turned into festive arenas.
+Children shake noisemakers called “Graggers”.

-The festive holiday centers around Queen Esther, King Ahasuerus (or Achashverosh), Mordecahi and Haman.
+The festive holiday centers around Queen Esther, King Ahasuerus (or Achashverosh), Mordechai, and Haman.
 The event took place in the Persian Empire in the fifth century, B.C.
-It is a celebration of a major victory against oppression of the Jews at that time.
+It is a celebration of a major victory against the oppression of the Jews at that time.

 Today’s Chuckle: “I do benefits for all religions.
 I’d hate to blow the hereafter on a technicality.” – Bob Hope